LIMoreno04/Qu-missions/README.md

 In this repository, you can find:

-- **mathematical-formalism.pdf** A document where we outline how to integrate QKD & QDS.
+- **math-description.pdf** A document where we outline how to integrate QKD & QDS.
 - **front-end-dashboard** A mock visualization dashboard.

 ## Bibliography